Visiting Birmingham and looking for somewhere to linger over a lazy brunch? Here are some of the best places for brunch in Birmingham.

-So if you’re spending a weekend in Birmingham, here are nine of the best places to have brunch in Birmingham.
+So if you’re spending a weekend in Birmingham, here are eight suggestions for the best brunch in Birmingham.

 I would highly advise that anyone visiting Birmingham should visit Damascena for a relaxed breakfast/brunch.
-It’s located within a 15 minutes walk of the Bullring and brings a Middle Eastern feast to Birmingham City Centre.
+It’s located within a 15 minutes walk of the Bullring, opposite St Phillip’s Cathedral and brings a Middle Eastern feast to Birmingham City Centre.